chatox/networks-science-course/theory/README.md

 :construction: These materials should not be considered final until the end of the course.
 Materials from previous editions can be found in other branches of the repository for the course.

-There are 11 theory sessions of 2 hours each.
+There are 12 theory sessions of 2 hours each.
 They will all take place face-to-face.
 Please bring your laptop.

 **Before each class, there are short videos you should watch.** They are up to 20 minutes in total, and watching them requires some preparation/scheduling on your part.
 Please set aside time in your schedule to watch these videos before coming to class, ideally on the day before.

 **During class,** I will present the contents using slides and we will do together some exercises using Padlets or Google Spreadsheets.
-Please avoid distractions: place your phone in airplane mode, close all other windows in your computer, and try to stay focused.
 In one of the sessions, a *midterm exam* will be taken, and at the end of the course, a *final exam* will be taken.
 The exam questions are based exclusively on the materials shown or discussed in the lectures during class.

 **After each session, there is some reading for you to do.** These readings will be much easier after you have attended each lecture, will bring depth to what you learn in class, and will help you remember these contents better.
-Think of these readings as a form of continuous studying that will save you time and effort when preparing for the exams.
+Think of these readings as continuous studying that will save time and effort when preparing for the exams.

 ## Session 1: Introduction